 Google natively provides basic whitelisting capabilities for third-party apps.
 You can allow installation of only white listed apps, etc. However, there is no intelligence baked into the native solution.
 What if a whitelisted third-party app starts exhibiting signs of risky behavior or data access not seen or noticed previously?
 If the app is whitelisted, it will have free reign over the data is has access to

-Spinbackup provides an intelligent solution to third-party apps control that incorporates machine learning algorithms into the mix to profile application behavior and detect any change or anomalies in the expected behavior of the third-party app.
+Spinbackup provides an intelligent solution to third-party apps control and G Suite security best practices that incorporates machine learning algorithms into the mix to profile application behavior and detect any change or anomalies in the expected behavior of the third-party app.
 This is a much more powerful solution to intelligently monitor apps rather than a simple whitelisting mechanism.
 Spinbackup’s automated scan and apps control allows:

 - Risk analysis